aparo/pyes/README.rst

 Changelog
 =========

 v.
+0.18.7-rc1:

+    Tested against 0.18.7, with all tests passing

+    Added support for index_stats

+v.
 0.17.0:

     API BREAKING: Added new searcher iterator API.
 (To use the old code rename ".search" in ".search_raw")

     Tests refactory.

 TODO
 ----